Gijsreyn/learn-dsc/content/docs/initiate/level-3-the-input-output-and-manifest.md

 ## The DSC Resource Manifest

 Without the DSC resource manifest, DSC will be a blank check.
-Remember when you started about these file suffixes?
-This is the resource manifest.
+In level 1, you learned the steps what happens in the background when calling `dsc resource list`.
+These file suffixes are the resource manifest it attempted to look for.
 The resource manifest is the critical component, which provides metadata about a _resource_.
 To see it in a simplistic way, you can output the resource manifest of the `Microsoft.Windows/Registry` resource by running:

 ```powershell
 dsc resource list --description "Manage Windows Registry keys and values" |